justinbrewer/warframe-linux/README.md

   type "warframe" in a terminal
 ```

-5. The launcher will open and run in an xterm terminal.
+5. The launcher will open and run in a terminal.
 It will then launch two "black boxes", one after another.
 This is Warframe.exe double checking for missed updates, and then optimizing the game cache.
-Once these launch they will close by themselves, and the game will launch, then the xterm window will close.
+Once these launch they will close by themselves, and the game will launch, then the termnal window will close.

 ## Uninstallation/Removal Instructions
 This applies to non-lutris only: